ned14/nedmalloc/Readme.txt

 allocator and nedalloc and tell you how much faster nedalloc is.
 It also serves as an example of usage.

+If you'd like nedmalloc as a Windows DLL or ELF shared object, the easiest thing to do is to use scons (http://www.scons.org/) to build nedmalloc (or use the enclosed MSVC project files).

 Windows-only features:
 -=-=-=-=-=-=-=-=-=-=-=
 If you are running on Windows, there are quite a few extra options available